How to Give and Receive Used Gear as Gifts

 In this guide, we're going to get into some thoughts, facts, and feelings about buying used, avoiding new, asking for used gifts, and sustainable gift-giving in general.

-This piece on used gear is made possible by a grant from REI.
+This piece on used gear and environmentally-friendly alternatives is made possible by REI.

 We create reader-supported, objective, mission-driven gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission – without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.